alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ### Component Diagram

-This diagram should help understand the components of Elastiknn and how they interact with Elasticsearch and Lucene.
+This diagram shows the components of Elastiknn and their interactions with Elasticsearch and Lucene.

 The diagram is partitioned into rows and columns.
 The rows delineate three use-cases, from top to bottom: specifying a mapping that includes a vector, indexing a new document according to this mapping,